scipy-conference/scipy_proceedings/papers/david_pugh/paper.rst

 :author: David R. Pugh
 :email: pugh@maths.ox.ac.uk
-:institution: Oxford Mathematical Institute, INET@Oxford
+:institution: School of Economics, University of Edinburgh; Institute for New Economic Thinking at the Oxford Martin School and Oxford Mathematical Institute, University of Oxford

 -------------------------------------------------------
-Python for research and teaching economics: a manifesto
+Python for research and teaching economics
 -------------------------------------------------------

 .. class:: abstract